 However, the lockdown in India put an end to those village visits.

 As Covid-19 has spread across the world, so has a lot of inaccurate information and fear.
 Vulnerable people and communities with limited access to support and information, are at the highest disadvantage.
 Rumors spread through villages about what the virus is, where it came from, how it spreads, who is at highest risk, even how to prevent and treat it.
 Many who have experienced a lifetime of prejudice simply need a trustworthy person to teach and care for them.

 Leena and her colleagues worried about the people they serve and the struggles they would face fighting off illness.
 Many of them were already afraid to ask for help and did not trust government assistance in times of need.

-In a season of anxiety and isolation, our healthcare team of doctors, nurses, and community health workers continue to bring peace, hope, and health into vulnerable communities.
+In this season of anxiety and isolation, our healthcare workers continue to bring peace, hope, and health into the neediest areas in South Asia.

 Ready to radically impact the lives of one million people?